• Skip to main content

 Countertop and Shower Stall Adhesives

-Look at adhesives used for the countertop and shower install.
+Look at the adhesives used for the countertop and shower installation.
 This is probably going to be fine anyway, but it’s worth checking.

 Many showers – depending on the material, are attached with silicone.
 AFM Almighty could be used in most cases if you prefer it.
 Both are good options for a healthy home.